siddhartha-up80/Cryptoinator/README.md

-# Expense list application to track expense information
+# A simple inator to do multiple things